Fitzroy Place (London)

-Developed from the former Middlesex Hospital site, it was originally to be known as Noho Square, presumably a backformation from 'North' i.e. north of Oxford Street, as if Soho (which is located south of Oxford St) were derived from 'South'.
-The name, chosen by the Candy brothers for the development, was widely disliked.
+Developed from the former Middlesex Hospital site in the 2000s, it was originally to be known as Noho Square, presumably a backformation from 'North' i.e. north of Oxford Street, as if Soho (located south of Oxford St) were derived from 'South'.
+The name, chosen by early investors the Candy brothers, was widely disliked.

-Redevelopment was halted by the global financial crisis, as an Icelandic bank was the biggest shareholder, but the project has now been taken on by Aviva Investors and Exemplar Properties, who subsequently sold their stake to AshbyCapital.
+Redevelopment was halted by the Great Recession, as an Icelandic bank was the biggest shareholder, but the project was taken on by Aviva Investors and Exemplar Properties, who subsequently sold their stake to AshbyCapital.
 The NoHo Square name was dropped and the scheme became known as Fitzroy Place.